syakirharis25/MongoDB/README.md

 **_MongoDB related articles_** <br />
 How to set up MongoChef to ease your MongoDB admin challenges by techrepublic.com : https://www.techrepublic.com/article/how-to-set-up-mongochef-to-ease-your-mongodb-admin-challenges/ <br />
 Blending the ORM and MongoDB ODM by doctrine-project.org : https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/2.0/cookbook/blending-orm-and-mongodb-odm.html <br />
+Webinar: How Retail Banks Use MongoDB by MongoDB : https://www.mongodb.com/presentations/webinar-how-retail-banks-use-mongodb <br />

 <a name="windowservice"></a>
 ## 3. Running MongoDB as a Windows Service.